Do you know what your visitors secretly think of your site, products, and services? Create a survey to find out!

 How to Create Your Popup Survey Form with WPForms

-Login to your WordPress dashboard and navigate to WPForms.
+Login to your WordPress dashboard and go to WPForms » Add New.

-First, we’re going to add a multiple choice questionnaire for a small business website.
+For example, you could add a multiple-choice questionnaire for a small business website.
 Click on Multiple Choice.

 Click on the preview to change the name of the section.
 We’ve used the space to ask a question.
 Next, edit the default fields, and add your own choices.